 - Detachable and adjustable elastic for under boots (though I am sure this is the first thing that will go when it DOES start breaking down someday.)

-We have used it and loved it in all spring weather conditions (pouring rain, slush, snow, & mud).
+We have used it and loved it in all spring and fall weather conditions (pouring rain, slush, snow, & mud).

 Suits available in ages 2-6 years; Jacket/Pants in sizes 6-9 mo – age 10.

 Another import, this is one we have been using and wearing for years and years now.